 Scientific collaboration between Russians and Chinese has been heavily encouraged by leaders of the two nations.
 While this has produced some results, it remains weak compared with Russian cooperation with Europe and the US.
 Beginning in 2014, Russian colleagues frequently spoke about being advised to work with Chinese partners and to encourage their graduate students to learn Chinese.
 There has been a slight increase in joint publications with Chinese by Russian scholars.
 But most established Russian S&T specialists do not know Chinese, Russians retain a belief that Chinese are imitators rather than innovators (multiple interviews), while Chinese scientists increasingly regard Russian work in many fields as being behind the “frontier.”

 The closer relationship with China may be having a negative effect on Russia’s prospects for the type of reforms most likely to generate significant improvements in the economy and knowledge economy.
-In a recent paper (Balzer and Askonas, 2016), I suggested that China is experiencing a “Xi change” in its approach to development.
+In a recent paper (Balzer and Askonas, 2016), I suggested that China is experiencing a “Xi change” in its approach to development, with negative consequences for the Chinese economy.
 A recent article by Vernikov (2015) reviews earlier work by Speranskaia (2009) on the Chinese and Russian banking systems, and finds that Russia’s banks now more closely resemble China’s than was the case five years earlier.
-Given that China’s banking system has been sharply criticized by Chinese economists, this is a striking and potentially damaging approach.
+Given that China’s banking system has been sharply criticized by Chinese economists, this is a striking and potentially damaging trend.
 China’s banks are state-owned and consistently make low-interest loans to state-owned enterprises (SOEs) while limiting their lending and charging higher rates to the more dynamic private sector.
-Hong and Nong (2014) conclude that if the low-interest loans and other subsidies supporting SOEs are calculated, the vast majority of China’s state enterprises are losing money at a rate of 5–7 percent per year.
+Hong and Nong (2014) conclude that if the low-interest loans and other subsidies are calculated, the vast majority of China’s state enterprises are losing money at a rate of 5–7 percent per year.
 Panne and Antonenko (2014) provide data demonstrating that the Russian state sector performs less efficiently than the private sector, and the impact of nationalizations in 2001–2011 has been overwhelmingly negative.
-They claim that Gazprom and Rosneft would have been far more efficient if they had been broken up into smaller, private companies.
+They conclude that Gazprom and Rosneft would have been far more efficient if they had been broken up into smaller, private companies.
 Russia is in danger of emulating China’s failures rather than its successes.

-Investment from and collaboration with China is also limited by Chinese concerns about the sanctions imposed on Russia over Ukraine.
-Chinese banks and businesses fear that even activity not subject to the sanctions could produce consequences that would damage their economic relationship with the US and Europe.
+Investment from and collaboration with China also are limited by Chinese concerns about the sanctions imposed on Russia over Ukraine.
+Chinese banks and businesses fear that even activity not directly subject to the sanctions could produce consequences that would damage their economic relationship with the US and Europe.

 Impact of Sanctions